arielnlee/Platypus/README.md

 All models and dataset available via HuggingFace: [`garage-bAInd`](https://huggingface.co/garage-bAInd)

 ## Updates
-**8/14/23**: We have cleaned up our pipeline and added data refinement / similarity code.
+**8/14/23**: We have cleaned up our pipeline and added data refinement and similarity code.
+Within in the next few days we'll have a script to reproduce our exact dataset from 11 open-source datasets.

 **8/13/23**: An unquantized GPU chatbot of OpenOrca-Platypus2-13B, our most recent collab, is available via Hugging Face spaces, courtesy of OpenOrca: [Chat now!](https://huggingface.co/spaces/Open-Orca/OpenOrca-Platypus2-13B)